 Make sure that you haven’t specified free shipping in the settings of the product that you check because product-specific shipping options (such as fixed per-item fee or free shipping) replace global shipping rates.

-To check product settings, go to your Ecwid admin in Catalog → Products, open a product editing page and click on the Tax & Shipping tab.
+To check product settings, go to your Ecwid admin in Catalog → Products, open a product editing page and click on the Shipping & Pickup tab.

-Note that the "Fixed rate per item" set to $0 and "Free Shipping" options in the Tax & Shipping tab are practically the same - both show up as Free Shipping at checkout if the respective product is ordered.
-If you don’t want to use "Fixed rate per item" for a product, you should switch to the "Use your store’s shipping methods" shipping option in the product editing page, Tax & Shipping tab.
+Note that the "Fixed rate per item" set to $0 and "Free Shipping" options in the Shipping & Pickup tab are practically the same - both show up as Free Shipping at checkout if the respective product is ordered.
+If you don’t want to use "Fixed rate per item" for a product, you should switch to the "Use your store’s shipping methods" shipping option in the product editing page, Shipping & Pickup tab.

 Flat rate per item instead of Flat rate per order at checkout